 Business entities in China

-The most popular entity in China is the China wholly foreign owned enterprise (WFOE), which is a Chinese limited liability company wholly owned by the foreign investor.
-A China WFOE can generate income from all industries opened to foreign entrepreneurs in China.
-It is also considered as resident by the Chinese authorities for taxation.
-The following information will help you determine whether registering a WFOE in China is the optimum corporate structure to fulfill your business objectives in this country:
+The China wholly foreign owned enterprise (WFOE)The most popular entity in China is the China wholly foreign-owned enterprise (WFOE), that is to say a Chinese limited liability company wholly owned by foreign investor(s).
+A Chinese WFOE can generate income from all industries opened to foreign investment, and is also subject to Chinese taxation.
+The following information will help you determine whether registering a WFOE in China is the optimum corporate structure to fulfil your business objectives in this country:

-Main requirements to form a Chinese WFOE
+Main requirements to form a Chinese WFOE:

-- All foreign-invested enterprises in China (including WOFE) must go through a complex approval process by the authorities including: i) pre-approval of a business plan by the China National Development and Reform Commission ii) incorporation approval by the PRC Ministry of Commerce and iii) foreign exchange registration with China’s State Administration of Foreign Exchange;
+- All foreign-invested enterprises in China (including WFOE) must go through a complex approval process by the authorities including: i) pre-approval of a business plan by the China National Development and Reform Commission ii) incorporation approval by the PRC Ministry of Commerce and iii) foreign exchange registration with China’s State Administration of Foreign Exchange;

 - A feasibility study must be submitted to the State Administration of Industry and Commerce (SAIC).
 This document includes a basic first year business plan and budget.
 The project will not be approved unless the local authorities are convinced it is a feasible business.
 Government approval of the project/business activities is an integral part of the incorporation process.
-If the project is not approved, incorporation is disallowed;
+If the project is not approved, incorporation is disallowed.

 - After setup of the Chinese company, all businesses must register for i) corporate income tax ii) VAT and iii) social security (if they have employees).
-They are thereafter required to file i) corporate income returns and provisional payments each quarter ii) VAT returns and payments usually each quarter and iii) social security contributions each month.
+They are thereafter required to file i) corporate income returns and provisional payments each quarter ii) VAT returns and payments usually each quarter and iii) social security contributions each month;

 - Furthermore, after incorporation, all Chinese companies (foreign-invested or not) are required to report to the Tax Administration Department monthly, quarterly and annually.
 If needed, Healy Consultants assists our Clients minimize the burden constituted by reporting requirements, by taking care on their behalf of accounting and tax reporting obligations.